vokimon/markdown-customblocks/README.md

 ### Unreleased

-- New generators:
+- New generators: vimeo, verkami, goteo
-	- vimeo
 - admonition:
 	- title should be a `<p>` not a `<div>` for ReST styles to work

 ### markdown-customblocks 0.2.0 (2020-06-25)